MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/OS-Features/Security.md

 ### BitLocker​
 Wherever confidential data is stored, it must be protected against unauthorized access.
 Windows has a long history of providing at-rest data-protection solutions that guard against nefarious attackers, beginning with the Encrypting File System in the Windows 2000 operating system.
 More recently, [BitLocker](https://docs.microsoft.com/windows/security/information-protection/bitlocker/bitlocker-device-encryption-overview-windows-10) has provided encryption for full drives and portable drives.
 Windows consistently improves data protection by improving existing options and by providing new strategies.
 To learn more, see [BitLocker Overview and Requirements FAQ](https://docs.microsoft.com/windows/security/information-protection/bitlocker/bitlocker-overview-and-requirements-faq)

 ## Threat Resistance
-We provide a security tools set for Windows to protected a wide range of threats against execution of unauthorized code and scripts, network and malware attacks.
+We provide a security tools set for Windows to protect a wide range of threats against execution of unauthorized code and scripts, network, and malware attacks.
 Effectively identifying, assessing, and remediating endpoint weaknesses is pivotal in running a healthy security program and reducing organizational risk.
 Threat and vulnerability management serves as an infrastructure for reducing organizational exposure, hardening endpoint surface area, and increasing organizational resilience.

 ### Windows Defender Firewall
 [Windows Defender Firewall](https://docs.microsoft.com/windows/security/threat-protection/windows-firewall/windows-firewall-with-advanced-security) is a stateful host firewall that helps secure the device by allowing you to create rules that determine which network traffic is permitted to enter the device from the network and which network traffic the device is allowed to send to the network.
 Windows Defender Firewall also supports Internet Protocol security (IPsec), which you can use to require authentication from any device that is attempting to communicate with your device.
 When authentication is required, devices that cannot be authenticated as a trusted device cannot communicate with your device.
 You can also use IPsec to require that certain network traffic is encrypted to prevent it from being read by network packet analyzers that could be attached to the network by a malicious user.